All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-Romanization — is the process of translating text written in a non-Latin alphabet into Latin.
-This is used to provide comprehensibility for those unfamiliar with the source script and can be applied to many languages, including Japanese, Chinese, Russian, Arabic, and others.
+Romanization — is the process of translating text written in a non-Latin alphabet into Latin script.
+It is used to ensure understanding for those unfamiliar with the original writing and can be applied to many languages, including Japanese, Chinese, Russian, Arabic, and others.

-Romanization is useful in international communications, learning foreign languages, creating cartographic materials, etc. Different languages may have multiple romanization systems, depending on the purpose and context of its use.
+Romanization is useful in international communications, learning foreign languages, creating cartographic materials, etc. Different languages may have several systems of romanization, depending on the purpose and context of its use.

-What is Latinization and how is it different from Romanization?
+What is Latinization and how does it differ from Romanization?

-Romanization <TAG1> is the process of translating text from another written script into the Latin alphabet.
-This does not necessarily include changes in the language itself, but only in the way it is written.
-Such romanization is often used to transliterate or transcribe names, geographical names, and other text for those using the Latin alphabet.
+Romanization — is the process of translating text from another writing script into the Latin alphabet.
+It does not necessarily involve changes in the language itself, only in the way it is recorded.
+Such romanization is often applied for the transliteration or transcription of names, geographical names, and other text for those who use the Latin alphabet.

 Example of Romanization: